The Memo: Boebert’s ‘frankly stupid’ impeachment push leads to GOP groans, Dem glee

 Democratic strategist Mark Longabaugh declared himself amazed at “the degree to which the Republicans will figure out a way to self-destruct.”

-He argued the specific danger was that performative efforts like a push to impeach Biden would turn off independent and moderate voters.
+He argued the specific danger was that performative efforts such as a push to impeach Biden would turn off independent and moderate voters.

 Some Republicans shoot back that Democrats twice impeached then-President Trump — and they note that, separate from those moves, some Democratic members made solo runs aimed at the same goal.